SheCodesAus/Stack-Otterflows-frontend/README.md

 Users join invite only groups centred on goals such as fitness, learning or career development.
 Through goal setting, regular check ins and progress tracking, the platform strengthens accountability while fostering motivation, engagement and the celebration of milestones together.

+The **primary audience for Phase 1** is _individuals_ who want structured accountability while working toward personal goals.
+Users create goals and connect with a trusted verification buddy who confirms their progress.
+Future versions will extend the platform to support group accountability pods and collaborative goal tracking.

 ## Features

 > [!NOTE]